“Juxtaposing two colors puts me in a state of intense excitement” –Josef Albers

 I found the opening pieces most interesting, as squares that play with perspective and color do more than just with color alone.
 His three “Studies for a Kinetic” placed side-by-side, give three different versions of the same lines becoming squares, each playing with the canvas space in its own way based on the angles and colors chosen.
 But it wasn’t perspective that most interested Albers, who once described the square as “the dish I serve my craziness about color in.”

-Read the rest of my review where it’s published (woohoo!) on Woman Around Town
+Read the rest of my review where it’s published (woohoo!) on Woman Around Town.

-Study for a Kinetic, ca. 1945
+Study for a Kinetic, ca. 1945 oil and graphite on blotting paper |

 GD Star Rating